viamrobotics/docs/docs/appendix/orientation-vector.md

 Orientation vectors are composted of 4 attributes.

 - RX, RY, RZ - define a vector from the center of the object to another point in the reference frame.
 This defines the direction something is pointing in.
-- Theta - describes the rotation around that vector
+- Theta - describes the angular position around that vector.

 # Examples
 ## Configuring frame for a camera